 Available as-built information for the building shall be obtained and site visit shall be conducted.
-Information of the building such as age of building, use, soil type and geological condition, structural system, architectural and structural characteristic, presence of earthquake resistant elements and other relevant construction data, are to be collected from the archives.
-Standard checklists shall be prepared for the purpose.
+Information of the building such as age of building, use, soil type and geological condition, structural system, architectural and structural characteristic, presence of earthquake resistant elements and other relevant construction data are to be collected from the archives.
+Standard checklists shall be prepared for this purpose.

-If architectural and structural drawings are not available, evaluation is difficult as the building structure is usually concealed by architectural finishes.
-Even if the drawings and structural details are available, it is necessary to verify conformance the details at site.
-The structural design engineer, the contractor and the house owner should be consulted if possible.
+If architectural and structural drawings are not available, evaluation may become difficult as the building structure is usually concealed by architectural finishes.
+Even if the drawings and structural details are available, it is necessary to verify conformance to the details at site.
+The structural design engineer, the contractor and the house owner should be consulted, if possible.
 Building information can be obtained by any of the following processes.

-Site visit: A site visit shall be conducted by the evaluating design professional to verify existing data or collect additional data, determine the general condition of the building, and verify or assess the site condition.
+Site visit: A site visit shall be conducted by the evaluating design professional to verify existing data or collect additional data, determine the general condition of the building and verify or assess the site condition.

-Interview: To understand the building history, construction materials, construction technologies, and alterations in the buildings as well as general aspects of the building, interviews should be conducted with knowledgeable people residing in or nearby the buildings, with those who were involved in the design and construction of the building or with older engineers who have knowledge of contemporary methods of construction in the community or region.
+Interview: Interviews should be conducted with knowledgeable people residing in or nearby the buildings, with those who were involved in the design and construction of the building or with older engineers who have knowledge of contemporary methods of construction in the community or region to understand the building history, used construction materials, construction technologies, and alterations in the buildings as well as general aspects of the building.

 Material exploration: For a proper evaluation, the actual condition of the building is to be assessed.
 The lateral force resisting system should be established.
-This can be done by implementing Non destructive test such as the use of bar scanner, test hammers and Ultrasonic testing instruments or destructive tests as drilling in walls, scrapping of plasters and making inspection holes, if necessary, to determine the structural system and the expected strength of structural elements.
+This can be done by implementing non-destructive test such as the use of bar scanner, test hammers and Ultrasonic testing instruments or by destructive tests as drilling in walls, scrapping of plasters and making inspection holes, if necessary, to determine the structural system and the expected strength of structural elements.